 - There are no percentage constraints on 700-level and above graduate classes.

-- Regarding the constraint about no more than 50% of courses in "prime time", the course validation program automatically accommodates an odd number of course offerings by giving the benefit to the department in such cases.
+- Regarding the constraint about no more than 50% of courses in "prime time", the course validation program automatically accommodates an odd number of course offerings by giving the benefit to the department.

 - For purposes of the percentage constraints, cross-listed courses count only for the department owning the course.

-- No TBAs for day and time are to be submitted, with the exception of independent studies, internships, and study away courses.
+- No TBAs for day and time may be submitted, with the exception of independent studies and. internships.